Harintharan/FYP_Backend/README.md

 ```

 ## Smart Contract Development
 The reference Solidity contract lives in `blockchain/contracts/RegistrationRegistry.sol` and mirrors the on-chain interface used by the backend.
+It now supports updates (when the backend calls with `isUpdate=true`).

 1. Install the Hardhat workspace dependencies:
    ```bash